castorini/anserini/docs/experiments-msmarco-passage.md

 ```

 Note that by default, the above script uses BM25 with tuned parameters `k1=0.82`, `b=0.68`.
-The option `-hits` specifies the of documents per query to be retrieved.
+The option `-hits` specifies the number of documents per query to be retrieved.
 Thus, the output file should have approximately 6980 × 1000 = 6.9M lines.

 Retrieval speed will vary by machine: